michnlee/figma/lessons/figmaMasterclass-mizko/notes.md

 5. Use F to create a new frame.
 6. Hold down Option while hovering to use the measuring tool.
 7. Use Shift + G to toggle the grid layout off and on.
-8. Use COmmand + Option + G to create a Frame around a selection of elements.
+8. Use Command + Option + G to create a Frame around a selection of elements.
+9. Use COmmand + D to duplicate an item.